krobelus/rate-experiments/README.md

 in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since both have the same input and output formats.

-`DRAT-trim` pioneered deletions, backwards checking add core-first propagation.
+`DRAT-trim` pioneered deletions, backwards checking and core-first propagation.
-Additionally it employs an optimization to which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma[^gratgen-noncore-rat-candidates].
+Additionally it employs an optimization which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma[^gratgen-noncore-rat-candidates].